 This is partially understandable due to our contemporary geopolitical climate and due to groups like the Islamic State leading visible organized terrorism.
 When an individual in Paris intentionally drives a car into a marketplace crowd it is unfortunate, but reasonable, to expect some jihadi sentiment.
 Because of this reality presuppositions are often made.

-When a white man commits a mass shooting in the US the potential causes are more diverse.
-America has mass shootings at a shocking regularity but why each occured varies greatly.
+When a white man commits a mass shooting in the US the potential motives are more diverse.
+America has mass shootings at a shocking regularity but why each occurred varies greatly.
 Some are motivated by racial sentiments, or political grievances, while others are triggered by mental disorders and delusions.
 In the US there isn’t one typical reason for violence and so people are less quick to assume that it is terrorism.
 Mental health enters the conversation more early on.
 This is still however a bias that we need to account for.

 Our quickness to judge without having the full story can be harmful and counterproductive.
 Many Islamic terrorists are sane and motivated by beliefs and ideas.
 However it is naive to assume that none of them have mental health problems and that none of the threats can be solved by using a proactive mental health approach targeting vulnerable candidates and alienated Muslim youth.
-It is dangerous to assume all violence caused by Muslims is terrorism and it is foolish to assume that all massacres caused by white Americans can be explained away by mental illness.
+It is dangerous to assume all violence caused by Muslims is simply terrorism and it is foolish to assume that all massacres caused by white Americans can be explained away by mental illness.
 Each episode of mass violence needs to be judged and analyzed on its own, within its own context.

 Knowing if a massacre is caused by a mental breakdown, by a serial killer, or by an ideological motive is essential to understanding and preventing future attacks.
 Knowing why massacres are happening is crucial to knowing how to stop them.
 If the violence is seemingly random, or influenced primarily by mental disorders, the appropriate proactive measures need to be implemented to reduce these outbursts.
 Such as better mental health awareness and training or with legislative policy such as better vetting for firearm sales.
-If the problem is due to a specific terrorist cell targeting a religious or ethnic group, then the strategies to reduce the violence can be very different.
+If the problem is due to a specific terrorist cell targeting a religious or ethnic group, then the strategies to reduce the violence will be very different.
 This can include programs to reduce youth radicalization, tightening immigration, restricting access to terrorist recruiting tools, infiltrating dangerous political groups, the surveillance of potential threats, and many more tangible strategy decisions.
 Different actions plans are required for the different types of massacres and therefor categorizing and defining them correctly is important.
 However this is not always simple, or even achievable.

 As Las Vegas searches for closure we still lack an answer as to why he did it.
 There was no clear motive.
 He did not align with any dangerous political or religious group and did not seem to harbour any ideological motivation.
 This was not, as far as we can tell, a terrorist attack.
 Whether his mental health was the cause we may never know.
 Conclusive answers while comforting are not always possible.
 We may never understand his mind, but for us to move on, we may not need to.
 The world is a complicated mess, but in the face of tragedy, we humans always overcome.